shipsing/podman-desktop/website/docs/extensions/index.md

 - Podman Desktop extension points, including tray icon menus, status bar items, icons, menus, and commands.
 - Integration with third-party tools, such as Kind or Compose.

+You can view a complete list of the extensions and their details on the [website](/extensions) and install them for use.

 ## Architecture

 Below is an example of the architecture for the "Podman" extension that integrates with Podman Desktop: